In this section

 If you are unable to attend your appointment, or have any further questions, please contact us on 01904 726640.

-For more information visit the Diabetic retinopathy: monitoring and treatment pages at GOV.UK website.
+For more information visit diabetic retinopathy: monitoring and treatment.